whyNLP/LCKV/README.md

 #### Sliding Window Attention

 The generation script also supports sliding window attention inference.
-You only need to use the `--sink_cache` flag and specify the `--num_sink_tokens` as 0.
+If the model is trained with sliding window attention, the generation script will automatically use the sliding window attention for inference.

 ### Evaluation